 The ham is cured and smoked but is still raw.
 If the ham isn’t cured and smoked it will taste like a pork roast.
 You'll need to cook it thoroughly.
 We suggest cooking it in a roasting pan with a little water in the bottom at 325 F for 20 minutes per lb (you’ll need to weigh it).
 Or, if you have a meat thermometer, cook it until the internal temperature is about 160 F. Using a meat thermometer is the preferred method because it helps to prevent over-cooking.

 Conventional pork processing uses a wide variety of artificial preservatives (nitrates and nitrites), flavorings, colorings (usually red dye), MSG, and fillers/binders in the ham, bacon, sausage and anything else cured, smoked, or seasoned.
-The sugar used in conventional processing is also genetically modified.
+The sugar used in conventional processing is also most likely genetically modified.
 Our pork is processed using only certified organic seasonings and cures without any artificial preservatives, flavors, colorings, or genetically modified products and is also soy-free, filler-free, and gluten-free.
-We take great care to raise pigs without chemicals and we certainly don’t want to add any chemicals to their meat either.
+We take great care to raise pigs without chemicals and we certainly don’t want to add any chemicals to their meat during processing either.
 The list of ingredients for the seasonings and cures we use for pork can be downloaded here: BP Farms Pork Ingredients

 All commercially grown meat chickens in the US (and all the meat chickens in any grocery store and all the chicken in restaurants including organic chickens) are Cornish cross hybrid chickens that grow incredibly fast and are butchered around 6 weeks old.
 They are so hybridized that they can hardly walk, if at all, and when they get close to butchering age they are dying from liver and heart failure because of their incredible growth rate.
 They are incapable of living much past 6 weeks old.
 We believe chickens should be able to walk, run, forage, and be healthy if allowed to continue to grow.
 For more information on our chicken: BP Farms Chicken

-We use two small family run local butchers who do a great job.
+We use a few different small family run butchers who do a great job.
 We almost never have any of the common butchering issues with our butchers (we don’t have bone chips in our ground beef, our stew beef isn’t full of fat, our steaks are nicely cut, the meat is vacuum sealed, etc).
 We also use these butchers because we can trust them to give us our meat back and only our meat back.
 We are extremely careful with this as this is a common problem with butchers, particularly with organ meats.
 Our butchers also don’t batch process anything (batch processing is when a butcher will take meat from multiple customers and grind it all up together).
 When we drop off animals at our butcher we are getting our meat back and only our meat back!

 Meat will keep longer and stay fresher in a deep freeze (with manual defrost) when the temperature is kept around 0 degrees F or below.
 A frost free freezer cycles between warmer and colder temperatures to allow the freezer to warm up to just above freezing to let the frost melt and then freezes again.
 A deep freeze stays at a relatively constant temperature.
 The higher temperature and cycling of a frost free freezer will make the meat freezer burn faster.
 But, there are plenty of people storing meat in frost free freezers just fine for months.
 All our meat is vacuum sealed in freezer plastic wrap which helps the meat stay fresh for long periods of time regardless of the type of freezer.